Seven heavens: Origins

+Ancient Near Eastern cosmology

-The concept of seven heavens as developed in ancient Mesopotamia symbolised both physical and metaphysical concepts.
-In the Sumerian language, the words for heavens (or sky) and earth are An and Ki.
-The ancient Mesopotamians regarded the sky as a series of domes (usually three, but sometimes seven) covering the flat earth.
+The concept of seven heavens as developed in ancient Mesopotamia where it took on a symbolic or magical meaning as opposed to a literal one.
+In the Sumerian language, the words for heavens (or sky) and Earth are An and Ki.
+The ancient Mesopotamians regarded the sky as a series of domes, usually three, but sometimes seven, covering the flat Earth.

 Each dome was made of a different kind of precious stone.
 The lowest dome of the heavens was made of jasper and was the home of the stars.
 The middle dome of heaven was made of saggilmut stone and was the abode of the Igigi.
 The highest and outermost dome of the heavens was made of luludānītu stone and was personified as An, the god of the sky.

-The celestial bodies were equated with specific deities as well.
+The celestial bodies were equated with specific deities.
 The planet Venus was believed to be Inanna, the goddess of love, sex, and war.
-The sun was her brother Utu, the god of justice, and the moon was their father Nanna.
+The Sun was her brother Utu, the god of justice, and the Moon was their father Nanna.

 Ordinary mortals could not go to the heavens because it was the abode of the gods alone.
-Instead, after a person died, his or her soul went to Kur (later known as Irkalla), a dark shadowy underworld, located deep below the surface of the earth.
+Instead, after a person died, his or her soul went to Kur (later known as Irkalla), a dark shadowy underworld, located deep below the surface of the Earth.
 Sumerian incantations of the late second millennium BCE make references to seven heavens and seven earths.
 One such incantation is: "an-imin-bi ki-imin-bi" (the heavens are seven, the earths are seven.)

-The understanding that the heavens can influence things on earth lent heavenly, magical properties to the number seven itself, as in stories of seven demons, seven churches, seven spirits, or seven thrones.
+The understanding that the heavens can influence things on Earth lent heavenly, magical properties to the number seven itself, as in stories of seven demons, seven churches, seven spirits, or seven thrones.
 The number seven appears frequently in Babylonian magical rituals.
 The seven Jewish and the seven Islamic heavens may have had their origin in Babylonian astronomy.

 In general, the heavens is not a place for humans in Mesopotamian religion.
 As Gilgamesh says to his friend Enkidu, in the Epic of Gilgamesh: "Who can go up to the heavens, my friend?
 Only the gods dwell with Shamash forever".
 Along with the idea of seven heavens, the idea of three heavens was also common in ancient Mesopotamia.